eoinkelly/notes/databases/relational-theory.md

     { x : x is a prime less than 10 }
     { 2, 3, 5, 7 }
     ```
+    * A predicate is a bit like a "logic test"
 3. Substitution
     ```
     { x : x^2 is integer less than 100 }